 Are station wagons making a comeback?

 As far as car variety goes, one cannot really claim we have little of it.
 Sports car fans enjoy fast liftbacks and coupes, family people have their vans and SUVs.
 Sedans are still managing to keep their staple position on the road as well.
-Even mini cars have found a way to storm our culture!
+Even mini cars have found a way to storm our culture.
 However, when it comes to wagons, some people do not even know what those are.

 A while back I covered a modern BMW station wagon.
 The interesting part is that I actually found it appealing.
 Yet I have never expected that such a concept would catch on ever again.
 Imagine my surprise when I learned that it has garnered some attention.

-It makes me think that perhaps we have never had a problem with the concept itself.
+Perhaps we have never had a problem with the concept itself.
 Maybe manufacturers just got sloppy with wagon design, causing us to turn our back on the whole niche.
 So vehicles like the vintage Dart Seneca Wagon may have always been aesthetically pleasing, and it has nothing to do with the frame itself.
 What else could it be then?